 Sunday, June 17, 2012

-In February a friend and I were talking about spirituality and she said she had this book that I needed to read.
-She lent me her copy, but at the time I had two books I needed to read before I could start this one.
-She said no rush and so it sat on my bookshelf for three weeks.
-I finally started to read it and as soon as I did my world seemed like it turned upside down.
-At first I thought what is going on but then I realized I was experiencing the First Insight and that I had delayed reading this book for a purpose.
-I will briefly share the First Insight with you but only briefly and you must read the book to learn about the other eight.
+In February of 2012, a friend and I were talking about spirituality, and she mentioned a book she felt I needed to read.
+She lent me her copy, but at the time I already had two books I needed to finish first.
+She told me there was no rush, so it sat on my bookshelf for about three weeks.
+When I finally picked it up, my world seemed to tilt.
+At first, I wondered what on earth was happening, but then I realized I was experiencing the First Insight — and that my delay in reading the book had been purposeful.

-Before I talk about the Insights, I need to give you a brief overview of the book.
-The main character meets an old acquaintance on a two hour layover.
-She tells him about this ancient manuscript that was found in the rainforests of Peru.
-Its’ contents contain nine insights into life itself.
-The insights are sequential.
-In other words you must read and study them in order to really understand and move down your own spiritual journey.
-Those who represent organized religion fear the message in the manuscript and seek to destroy it.
-The author takes you on a great adventure.
-My personal opinion is that this journey to find and understand the insights does not change or interfere with your religious beliefs.
-Rather it opens your mind to possibilities.
+Before I get to the Insights, I want to give you a quick overview of the story.
+The main character meets an old acquaintance during a two‑hour layover.
+She tells him about an ancient manuscript discovered in the rainforests of Peru.
+Its contents reveal nine insights into life itself.
+The insights are sequential — you need to read and reflect on them in order to truly understand them and move forward on your own spiritual path.
+Those who represent organized religion fear the manuscript’s message and try to destroy it.
+The author takes you on a vivid adventure, but in my opinion, the journey to understand the Insights doesn’t interfere with any religious belief.
+Instead, it opens your mind to possibility.

 No comments: